IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 TBD: refactor whole section

-The **SAML Token Option** enables integration of environments that use both SAML identity federation and OAuth authorization infrastructure.
-This enables the end user to control authorization of applications through OAuth when the user identity authentication is already provided through SAML identity federation.
+The **SAML Token Option** enables integration of environments that use both, SAML access token and the OAuth authorization infrastructure.

 All actors are required to support at least the JSON Web Token format (JWT).
 They may support the SAML Token option.